 A special message for my friends –

-When an impending storm approaches, you might be looking for a new generator, or hauling out the one you’ve been storing in the garage.
+With the types and number of storms we’ve been getting, you might be looking for a new generator, or hauling out the one you’ve been storing in the garage.
 Unless you already have a transfer switch, you don’t want to be caught off guard with an inadequate generator extension cord.
 Make sure that it is of sufficient gauge and length for your purposes.
 Remember, you must keep the running generator AWAY from any living space.
 Don’t put your family in jeopardy because your cord is too short.
 ALWAYS be safe.

 What Are the Differences?